His Girl Friday: Filming

-Hawks encouraged aggressiveness and unexpectedness in the acting, a few times breaking the fourth wall in the film.
-At one point, Grant broke character because of something unscripted that Russell did and looked directly at the camera saying "Is she going to do that?"
-Hawks decided to leave this scene in the film, although it doesn't appear in the final cut.
+Hawks encouraged aggressiveness and unexpectedness in the acting, breaking the fourth wall a few times in the film.
+At one point, Grant broke character because of something unscripted that Russell did and looked directly at the camera, saying "Is she going to do that?"
+Hawks decided to leave this scene in, although it does not appear in the final cut.

 Owing to the numerous ensemble scenes, many retakes were necessary.
 Having learned from Bringing Up Baby (1938), Hawks added some straight supporting characters in order to balance out the leading characters.

 Arthur Rosson worked for three days on second unit footage at Columbia Ranch.

-Filming was completed on November 21, seven days past schedule.
+Filming was completed on 21 November 1939, seven days past schedule.

-Unusually for the time period, the film contains no music besides the music that leads to the final fade out of the film.
+Unusually for the time period, the film contains no music except for the music that leads to the final fade out of the film.

 Ad-libs by Grant

 Grant's character describes Bellamy's character by saying "He looks like that fellow in the movies, you know ...
 Ralph Bellamy!"
 According to Bellamy, the remark was ad-libbed by Grant.
 Columbia studio head Harry Cohn thought it was too cheeky and ordered it removed, but Hawks insisted that it stay.
 Grant makes several other "inside" remarks in the film.
 When his character is arrested for kidnapping, he describes the horrendous fate suffered by the last person who crossed him: Archie Leach (Grant's birth name).
-Another line that people think is an inside remark is when Earl Williams attempts to get out of the rolltop desk he's been hiding in, Grant says, "Get back in there, you Mock Turtle."
-The line is a "cleaned-up" version of a line from the stage version of The Front Page ("Get back in there, you God damned turtle!") and Grant also played "The Mock Turtle" in the 1933 film version of Alice in Wonderland.
+When Earl Williams attempts to climb out of the rolltop desk in which he has been hiding, Grant's character tells him, "Get back in there, you mock turtle!"
+Grant played the Mock Turtle in the 1933 film version of Alice in Wonderland.

 Release

 Release of the film was rushed by Cohn and a sneak preview of the film was held in December, with a press screening on January 3, 1940.
-His Girl Friday premiered in New York City at Radio City Music Hall on January 11, 1940 and went into general American release a week later.
+His Girl Friday premiered in New York City at Radio City Music Hall on January 11, 1940, and went into general American release a week later.